Mauritius Travel Guide

 Bras D’Eau National Park

-If anywhere in Mauritius is off-the-beaten-track, then it must be the rarely visited Bras D’Eau National Park.
+If anywhere in Mauritius is off-the-beaten-track, then it must be the rarely visited Bras d’Eau National Park, one of just 3 National parks on Mauritius.
 Located on the northeast coast, near the settlement of Poste Lafayette, the park is one of only three national parks on Mauritius and one of the few places where you can walk through native forest.

 Along with a visitors’ centre, the park also features the ruins of a 200-year-old sugar mill and lime kiln.